EricHier1/FitTechVet/README.md

 This program generates customized strength plans based on the user's goals and current fitness level.

-This program is a Flask application that uses the flask and render_template modules to create a basic web application.
+This program is a Flask application.
 It imports a custom module called str_functions to access the create_gui function.

 ## Prerequisites
   Python 3.x